Stade Français: Abortive merger with Racing 92

 On Monday, 13 March 2017, the club President, Thomas Savare, announced the planned merger of the club with its neighbour, Racing 92 for the 2017-2018 season13.
 The next day, the Stade Français players held a team meeting and decided to give provisional notice of a strike to last an undetermined period of time, in order to demand the cancellation of the merger.
-They refused to take part in either training or matches14.
+They refused to take part in either training or matches.
 Faced with such strong opposition, the two Presidents decided to cancel the planned merger a few days later.
 On 19 March, Jacky Lorenzetti and Thomas Savare issued a press release in which each explained their decision15,16.

 The Hans-Peter Wild era

-On 14 May 2017, Thomas Savare announced he had selected the Swiss entrepreneur, Hans-Peter Wild, to take charge of the French capital's club, and handed over the keys.
-Savare preferred the Swiss businessman's offer to that made by a group of former players and investors.
-The founder of Capri-Sun, Savare was a big fan of both rugby and Paris, and he announced his desire to remain at the head of the Parisian club in the long term.
+On 14 May 2017, Thomas Savare announced he had selected the German-Swiss entrepreneur, Hans-Peter Wild, to take charge of the French capital's club, and handed over the keys.
+Savare preferred the business magnate's offer to that made by a group of former players and investors.
+Dr. Wild, the founder of Capri-Sun, was a big fan of both rugby and Paris, and he announced his desire to remain at the head of the Parisian club in the long term.
 He is seeking to develop the club both nationally and internationally.

 To do so, he appointed Hubert Patricot, the former President of the European division of Coca-Cola Enterprises, as club President, and Fabien Grobon as managing director.